Skip to main content

 Craig Stunkel - B.S. in Electrical Engineering, M.S. in Electrical Engineering, Ph.D. in Electrical Engineering

-Stunkel served in many roles during his career at IBM Research, including technical leader, different levels of management, mentoring, and as an advisor to executives.
-His work on interconnects (a key part of any supercomputer system) contributed to and was essential to the development of multiple high performance computing systems, which have been installed at the U.S. Department of Energy Labs, the U.S. Department of Defense, other U.S. government agencies and around the world.
+Stunkel began a 30-year career of avid leadership with IBM Research in 1990, serving in multiple roles, including technical leader, executive advisor, different levels of management and mentoring.
+His work on interconnects (a key part of any supercomputer system) contributed to, and was essential to, the development of multiple high-performance computing systems, which have been installed at the U.S. Department of Energy Labs, the U.S. Department of Defense, other U.S. government agencies and worldwide.

-With Stunkel’s contributions, IBM placed first multiple times on the computing industry’s Top 500 list for performance of supercomputers.
-During his time with IBM, Stunkel received four “Outstanding Technical Achievement” awards in three different areas for contributions to Blue Gene/P, Federation Switch and SP Communications Subsystems.
+With Stunkel’s contributions, IBM has ranked first in the computing industry’s Top 500 list for performance of supercomputers.
+Stunkel received four “Outstanding Technical Achievement” awards in three different areas: contributions to Blue Gene/P, Federation Switch and SP Communications Subsystems.

-It is clear a big passion for Stunkel is computer design and high-speed internet, however this does not take away from his continued passion for basketball and love for his family.
-Stunkel and Susan have two kids Leanne and Kevin, and three grandchildren whom they get to see multiple times a week after they made the move to St. Louis to be closer to them.
-He also enjoys going on many biking adventures with Susan.
+Stunkel’s passion lies in computer design and high-speed internet; however, this does not take away from his continued love for basketball and his family.
+Stunkel and Susan have two kids, Leanne and Kevin, and three grandchildren.

 Alyssa Schilling Warner